How to Bake an Alps Blueberry Tart

 One of the sure signs of fall in the Alps is the steady shift in color above treeline.
 The greenish hues of vegetation shift to brown and a deep red as temperatures drop and early snows come and go.

-Another sign is liters of wild blueberries– no longer on the plants, but often picked and at homes across the valleys, in refrigerators and freezers, waiting to be transformed into something even more delicious.
+Another sign is wild blueberries– no longer on the plants, but often picked and at homes across the valleys, in refrigerators and freezers, waiting to be transformed into something even more delicious.

 From our point of view, that means it’s time to bring back one of our favorite recipes, courtesy of our longtime friend Heddi Nieuwsma.
 The last time we shared this recipe, we got photo after photo of great-looking Tarte aux Myrtilles from around the world.
 Got plans to bake it?
 We’d love to see your photos.
-Share them on our Run the Alps Facebook page.
+Share them on our Run the Alps Facebook page or tag us in your freshly baked Instagram pics.
 Happy baking– and happy eating, too!